JaxonAdams/calculator-service-server/README.md

 This project is a calculator service that performs various operations and provides an API for accessing these operations.
 The service is built using Flask and integrates with a MySQL database.

-The calculator uses a transaction-based system wherin a user starts with a certain balance, and requesting operations decreases that balance.
+The calculator uses a transaction-based system wherein a user starts with a certain balance, and requesting operations decreases that balance.

 This repository hosts the server side of the project.
 You can find the client side [here](https://github.com/JaxonAdams/calculator-service-client).